pktikkani/memoryAgent/README.md

-# Long-Term Memory for AI Agents
+# Long-Term Memory for Pydanic AI Agents

 A production-ready implementation of persistent memory for AI agents using Pydantic AI, PostgreSQL, and FAISS.
 This system enables AI agents to remember conversations, learn user preferences, and provide increasingly personalized assistance over time.